luky1971/g_dice/README.md

 Lagrange multiplier (C=100.0).
 The values of C and gamma can be changed with -c and -g, but such changes may increase mean absolute error (MAE=3.26%) of the method.

-By default, g_ensemble_comp is parallelized if compiled with OpenMP.
-To disable parallelization, add the option -nopar.
+By default, g_ensemble_comp is parallelized with OpenMP (see installation instructions below).
+To set the number of threads at runtime, set -nthreads X where X is the number of threads to use.
+The default behavior is to use the maximum number of cores available.

 Methodoligical details and example applications can be found in Leighty and Varma, JCTC, 2013, 9: 868-875.